 This was the one exam that I was very nervous for; I felt like I couldn’t sit the paper but as soon as I opened the paper, I thought ‘actually I can do this’.
 So I prepped, planned and began writing my paper.
-I remembered saving my paper on my second USB stick but apparently I didn’t save it on my first USB stick.
+I remembered saving my answer on my second USB stick but apparently I didn’t save it on my first USB stick.
 The next morning when I wanted to go over my answers, my laptop didn’t turn on meaning that the battery was gone.
 When I plugged in the charger, the work I did was gone.
+Poof.

-I thought that this was the end.
+I thought that this was the end of me.